spacemarmots/marmotverse.github.io/content/about/_index.md

 ### What do we do
-The Marmotverse On-Chain Non-Fungible Token (NFT) project will be the premiere Art project and exclusive NFT-ownership club on the Chia blockchain.
-Instead of storing NFT files on unsecured and centralized Web 2.0 storage, or leveraging a competing blockchain, we will be storing our assets directly on the Chia blockchain for maximum longevity and reliability.

 The first Marmotverse NFT series will be Space Marmots.
 The Space Marmots NFT minting event will encompass 2100 provably unique Marmots.
 In keeping with our desire to be a positive contribution to the Chia community, we are delaying our minting event to allow us to review the NFT Standard prior to release.
 ### One more thing